 This clause presents the procedure for the ML Model provisioning.

 The procedure for ML model provisioning is limited to a single vendor environment in this release of the specification.

-Editor's note: Whether/how support for hierarchy of MTLF is provided is FFS.
+NOTE: ML Model provisioning/sharing between multiple MTLFs is not specified in this release of the specification.

 Editor's note: Whether/how ML model consumer NWDAF (i.e. AnLF) can negotiate the ML model update is FFS.